Sergio García: European Tour

+In the 2006 Ryder Cup, at the K Club in Republic of Ireland, García won both his fourball and foursome matches (with José María Olazábal and Luke Donald, respectively) on day one, beating David Toms and Brett Wetterich in the fourballs and Tiger Woods and Jim Furyk in the foursomes.
+On day two, he paired up with Olazábal again, who won both their matches against Phil Mickelson and Chris DiMarco in both the foursomes and fourballs.
+Going into the final day in the singles, García was heavily tipped to be the second person to win all their matches in one Ryder Cup; however, Stewart Cink beat him 4 and 3.
+Europe won the cup again, with 18 points to the United States' 9 points.
+At the 2020 Ryder Cup, Garcia won the inaugural Nicklaus-Jacklin Award for the European team.
+It is an award given to the player whose teamwork, sportsmanship, performance and decisions epitomized the spirit of the Ryder Cup.

-PGA Tour titles
+PGA Tour

 At the age of 21, García won his first PGA Tour event at the 2001 MasterCard Colonial in Fort Worth, Texas, and then won again at the Buick Classic in New York the same year.
 He was the youngest Tour winner since Tiger Woods in 1996 at age 20.
 In 2002, García won the Mercedes Championships in early January, and in 2004, he won the EDS Byron Nelson Championship and the Buick Classic for the second time.
 His sixth PGA Tour victory came at the 2005 Booz Allen Classic.
 As of October 2020, he has eleven PGA Tour victories, including the 2017 Masters Tournament.
 He also plays a limited schedule on the European Tour, where he has 16 tour level victories to his name.